Top 10 Best Led Zeppelin Albums

 5 Led Zeppelin I

 A real hard choice to choose this album from the others.
 To me, it's the most homogeneous of all, full of rough power and perfect riffs.
 A real first album where they've thrown all they had in their hearts.
-I love the II and the III, but after all, this one keeps me as high as possible, uncontrollable.
+I love II and III, but after all, this one keeps me as high as possible, uncontrollable.

-It's the best of all their improvised live shows condensed into an album, so the result is the cream of a distilled elixir... volatile, powerful, intoxicating, and a "can't stop listening to it" feeling.
+It's the best of all their improvised live shows condensed into an album, so the result is the cream of a distilled elixir.
+Volatile, powerful, intoxicating, and a "can't stop listening to it" feeling.

 Just to react about number IV, which is noted number 1.
-It's not a bad album, but personally, I think it's a shame that many people voted for this one only because of "Stairway to Heaven" and not with the full conscience and the knowledge of the whole Led Zeppelin discography.
+It's not a bad album, but personally, I think it's a shame that many people voted for this one only because of "Stairway to Heaven" and not with full conscience and knowledge of the whole Led Zeppelin discography.

 This is my choice, but everybody, in a logical way, has a different feeling about every music, depending on how and when they discovered it.
 Just don't forget about it, and don't blame others because they don't think like you.